mtchibozo/tchibozo/index.md

 ## Welcome to Maxime Tchibozo's GitHub Page

 Oops!
 This website is still a work in progress...
-Please come back once finals are over!
+Please come back once school is over!
 [Profile](https://www.linkedin.com/in/maxime-tchibozo/)

 This GitHub Page runs on [Jekyll](https://jekyllrb.com/), from the content in my GitHub repository.